Utility frequency: Rate of change of frequency

-Rate of change of frequency (also RoCoF) is simply a time derivative of the utility frequency (${df}/{dt}$), usually measured in Hz per second, Hz/s.
+Rate of change of frequency (also ROCOF) is simply a time derivative of the utility frequency (${df}/{dt}$), usually measured in Hz per second, Hz/s.
 The importance of this parameter increases when the traditional synchronous generators are replaced by the variable renewable energy (VRE) inverter-based resources (IBR).
-The design of a synchronous generator inherently provides the inertial response that limits the RoCoF.
-Since the IBRs are not electromechanically coupled into the power grid, a system with high VRE penetration might exhibit large RoCoF values that can cause problems with the operation of the system due to stress placed onto the remaining synchronous generators, triggering of the protection devices and load shedding.
+The design of a synchronous generator inherently provides the inertial response that limits the ROCOF.
+Since the IBRs are not electromechanically coupled into the power grid, a system with high VRE penetration might exhibit large ROCOF values that can cause problems with the operation of the system due to stress placed onto the remaining synchronous generators, triggering of the protection devices and load shedding.
+Using ROCOF to distinguish between harmless noise and dangerous excursions is also difficult, and may cause false disconnects.
+Whereas some HVDC terminals are required to remain grid-tied up to a ROCOF of 2.5 Hz/s, wind turbines may remain stable up to 4 Hz/s.

-As of 2017, regulations for some grids required the power plants to tolerate RoCoF of 1-4 Hz/s, the upper limit being a very high value, an order of magnitude higher than the design target of a typical older gas turbine generator.
-Testing high-power (multiple MW) equipment for RoCoF tolerance is hard, as a typical test setup is powered off the grid, and the frequency thus cannot be arbitrarily varied.
+As of 2017, regulations for some grids required the power plants to tolerate ROCOF of 1–4 Hz/s, the upper limit being a very high value, an order of magnitude higher than the design target of a typical older gas turbine generator.
+Testing high-power (multiple MW) equipment for ROCOF tolerance is hard, as a typical test setup is powered off the grid, and the frequency thus cannot be arbitrarily varied.
 In the US, the controllable grid interface at the National Renewable Energy Laboratory is the only facility that allows testing of multi-MW units (up to 7 MVA).
 Testing of large thermal units is not possible.

 Audible noise and interference

 AC-powered appliances can give off a characteristic hum, often called "mains hum", at the multiples of the frequencies of AC power that they use (see Magnetostriction).
 It is usually produced by motor and transformer core laminations vibrating in time with the magnetic field.
 This hum can also appear in audio systems, where the power supply filter or signal shielding of an amplifier is not adequate.

 Most countries chose their television vertical synchronization rate to be the same as the local mains supply frequency.
 This helped to prevent power line hum and magnetic interference from causing visible beat frequencies in the displayed picture of early analogue TV receivers particularly from the mains transformer.
 Although some distortion of the picture was present, it went mostly un-noticed because it was stationary.
-The elimination of transformers by the use of AC/DC receivers, and other changes to set design helped minimise the effect and some countries now use a vertical rate that is an approximation to the supply frequency (most notably 60 Hz areas).
+The elimination of transformers by the use of AC/DC receivers, and other changes to set design helped minimise the effect and some countries now use a vertical rate that is an approximation to the supply frequency.